OnionUI/Onion/website/docs/06-multiplayer-netplay/01-standardnetplay.md

 *Fight against your friends remotely!*

 **Standard Netplay:** a feature to create and join Retroarch multiplayer sessions easily.

-Each game you'll create will be available over internet and making it easy for your friends to join in your game.
+Each game you'll create will be available over internet and your local network, making it easy for your friends to join in your game.